DavidDock/bodyweight-home-fitness/README.md

 ![Contact Page](assets/media/contact.png)  <br>

 * Straight forward contact form with an introductory message asking for workout examples or just a general message.
+* The message or suggested workout text area is a required field whereas the name is not.
 * A 'get' method was used instead of 'post' in order to get a simulated contact response when the form is subbmitted.

 ## **Contact Response Page**